ROWAN UNIVERSITY POLICY

 The purpose of this policy is to ensure the integrity of the University's research, protecting the rights and welfare of human subjects, maintaining the intellectual freedom of faculty, students, postdoctoral appointees and other trainees, and safeguarding the freedom to publish, communicate and discuss research results.

-- Apply for or receive funds for any research or training purpose, by grant or subgrant, or by contract or subcontract, or by cooperative agreement (individually and collectively referred to herein as "Funding Agreement(s)"); or
+- Apply for or receive funds for any research, service, or training purpose, by grant or subgrant, or by contract or subcontract, or by cooperative agreement (individually and collectively referred to herein as "Funding Agreement(s)")

 - Of critical importance is 76 Fed.
 Reg.
 53,256: On Aug.
 25, 2011, the Department of Health and Human Services (HHS) published its final rule on financial conflicts of interest (FCOI).
 The regulations are a significant update on initial rules published in 1995, and they demand greater transparency and accountability for research institutions that receive Public Health Service (PHS) funds from the National Institutes of Health (NIH).
 Though this rule has many similarities with regulations promulgated in 1995, the new modifications have greater impact on the conflict of interest for institutions that receive HHS funds.